-The text has four paragraphs, A - D. Write the correct letter (A - D) in the column on the right.
+The text has four paragraphs, A - D. For statements 1-10, write the correct letter (A - D) in the column on the right OR (X) if the information you search for is not included in any paragraph.
 Find the paragraph which...

 1. presents a design approach to making products easier to recycle.
 2. mentions a company that offers product parts on subscription.
 3. provides multiple examples of household appliances.
-4. talks about a firm which has a small number of clients.
+4. talks about several firms which have very few clients.
 5. gives reasons why small appliances are thrown away rather than repaired.
 6. emphasizes a green approach to the phone production process.
 7. comments on the cost of professional repair.
 8. explains how one business person was praised for their efforts.
 9. discusses a disappointing project aimed at extending product life.
 10. mentions a way to collect money necessary to do business.